 In October 1992, the Atmospheric Integrated Research Monitoring Network (AIRMoN) joined the NADP.
-AIRMoN sites collect samples daily when precipitation occurs.
-Samples are kept refrigerated until they are analyzed at the CAL for the same constituents measured in NTN samples.
-The AIRMoN provides data for the investigation of pollutant source/receptor
+AIRMoN sites collected samples daily when precipitation occurred.
+Samples were analyzed for the same constituents as measured in NTN samples.
+The AIRMoN provided data for the investigation of pollutant source/receptor relationships and the effects of